-If an individual has COVID-19 symptoms they should visit the NHS inform website to arrange testing.
+If an individual has COVID-19 symptoms they should visit the NHS inform website for advice on testing and self isolation.

-GPs who have arranged a face to face consultation with an individual who has symptoms of COVID-19 should proceed following the respiratory pathway and following treatment, advise that they arrange to undertake a COVID-19 PCR test via NHS Inform if they have not already done so.
+GPs who have arranged a face to face consultation with an individual who has symptoms of COVID-19 should proceed following the respiratory pathway and following treatment, and advise that they visit NHS Inform for advice on testing if they have not already done so.